Williams (surname)

-Williams is a surname of Welsh origin derived from the personal name William and the genitive ending -s.
+Williams is a surname of English origin derived from the personal name William and the genitive ending -s.
 It is also common in Wales, where it represents an anglicization of the Welsh patronymic ap Gwilym.

 Williams is the second most common surname in New Zealand, the third most common in Wales and the United States, and the fourth most common in Australia.